Constructing Priors that Penalize the Complexity of Gaussian Random Fields: Prior for extra flexibility in the covariance structure

+and \(S_2\) is similarly the Gramian based on \(\{f_{2,i}\}\).
 In this set-up the Gramians account for the structure in the basis functions and the strictness of the priors are controlled by two precisions parameters \(\tau_1\) and \(\tau_2\).
 If the precision parameters are fixed hyperparameters, the resulting priors are Gaussian.
 However, the Gaussian probability density is flat at zero due to the infinite differentiability of the density function, and we prefer a prior that has a spike at zero.

-This can be achieved by selecting the hyperpriors to be the PC prior for the precision parameter in a Gaussian distribution~\citep{Martins2014}, which is designed to shrink towards a base model of no effect.
+This can be achieved by selecting the hyperpriors to be the PC prior for the precision parameter in a Gaussian distribution~\citep{Martins2014}, which is designed to shrink towards a base model of zero variance.
 We combine the selection for the hyperpriors with an \emph{a priori} ansatz that the independence between the correlation structure and the marginal variance in the prior for the stationary model also can be applied to the non-stationarity,

 These hyperpriors for the precision parameters have so heavy tails that integrating them out will introduce infinite spikes in the marginal priors for \(\boldsymbol{\theta}_1\) and \(\boldsymbol{\theta}_2\) at zero.